dylanwulf/Programming-Languages-Final-Project/README.md

 ================ How to Run ================

 To run this project, open the file "PL Final.rkt" using DrRacket.
 Next, press the keys Ctrl+R on a Windows/Linux machine and Cmd+R on an OS X machine.
+Type in "Yes" if the computer is going first and "No" if the computer is going second.
 Next, enter moves into the prompt and view the computer's response.
 Continue to do this until either player has won.

 ================ Input Format ================

-To input moves, type in first the x coordinate, then the y coordinate of the move that was made.
+To enter moves, type in first the x coordinate, then the y coordinate of the move that was made.

 ================ Bugs ================

-Currently, there are a number of bugs in the code.
-First of all, moving a piece to the left doesn't properly mark the previous space as empty.
-Next, the Alpha-Beta pruning does not work at all, yet.
-Additionally, the second move of the game does not use the Minimax evaluation function.
-Finally, error handling is completely nonexistent.
+Currently, there are no bugs in our program.

 ================ Data Structures ================